lhartmanis/compound-screen/tf_enrichment/readme.md

 # Transcription factor binding enrichment

 Contains scripts and data for analyzing and plotting transcription factor binding enrichment.
-Data files containing ChIP-seq data needs to be unzipped before the pipeline can be run
+Data files containing ChIP-seq data needs to be unzipped before the pipeline can be run.
+Peaks were downloaded from ENCODE release X.Y.Z and filtered in a manner of such and such.

 ### First, a script that writes out gene lists
 - Can be differentially expressed genes, or a set of top ranked upregulated and downregulated genes